 My beautiful garden is where I take myself to have time out - it is a lot of work but I love it, and I also spend as much time as I can with my family.

 My role at Australian Heritage Funerals is that of Funeral Director and Mortuary Technician, and there are a number of reasons why I love my job so much.
-Firstly, it is not your standard career path and secondly, it is never a job where I dread the end of weekends or holidays, in this job, time flies by and the role is so varied, that before I know it another day is done.
+Firstly, it is not your standard career path and secondly, I never dread the end of weekends or holidays coming to a close.
+I find in this position, time flies by and the role is so varied, that before I know it, another day is done.
 I often get asked by friends and colleagues, "How do you do it?"
 My answer is simple, I enjoy the fact that what I do is meaningful and to receive feedback from family members such as "Mum hasn't looked this beautiful since..." and "You have been a wonderful help with..." makes it all worthwhile.

 I have recently joined the family business and find myself doing a large variety of work.
 I enjoy this because I am able to help in many areas and gain valuable experience and knowledge.